wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 # Some types of limited domain protocols

-{{RFC8799}} Section 3 discusses some examples of Limited Domain Requirements.
+{{RFC8799}} Section 3 discusses some examples of Limited Domains, based mainly on the network type (e.g. Home, Sensor Networks, Data Centers, etc).

 This section instead classifies the types of limited domain protocols based more on their intended use, and technology.